• Skip to primary navigation

 How Diet and Cholesterol Affect Erectile Function

 Many people do not realize that cardiovascular health and sexual health are closely connected.
+High cholesterol and too much cholesterol in the bloodstream can lead to plaque buildup along artery walls, restricting blood flow throughout the body.

 When to Seek Help for Erectile Dysfunction